 4. Wrong Laptop Charger

 A wrong laptop charger may be another issue.
-For instance, if you use a charger with 60-watt power on a laptop that needs a 90watt charger, it may result in overheating as the charger cannot provide the required amount of power for the laptop.
+For instance, if you use a charger with 60-watt power on a laptop that needs a 90watt charger, it may result in overheating as the charger cannot provide the required power for the laptop.
 Consequently, it overheats itself in the process.

 If you enter your laptop’s model number when looking for a power adapter, you can quickly find new chargers suitable for your laptop.
 It’s always highly recommended to get one from the manufacturer of the laptop.